How To Improve Google News Stories

 - Not giving writers their own “beat”.

 Now that news is more digital – there are still some organizations that produce print publications.
+However, what works in print doesn’t work will for digital.

 Many times, the writer who produced the print content is also repurposing the content for digital.
 In most cases using the same headlines that are used in print are used on the website.
 You can get away with flashy, vague or dull titles in print because the person has already paid for the paper – the writer doesn’t have to work at getting his or her article read.